EricKugel/EricKugel/README.md

 Hello!
 I'm Eric Kugel.
-I am a freshman double majoring in Computer Science and Math.
+I am a sophomore double majoring in Computer Science and Math.